What to Look for in Great Paxton Church and Churchyard

 We will proceed around the church clockwise

-Outside the church door is this stone, a probable "stoup", it would have been placed at the entrance of the church filled with holy water with which people used to bless themselves as they came in.
-This was found under the floor of the tower in 2009 during building works and is thought to date from the early medieval period being taken from its original purpose for use as building materials during one of the major remodelling events.
+Outside the church door to the left - is this stone, a probable "stoup", a basin placed at the entrance of a church filled with holy water with which people used to bless themselves as they came in.
+This was found under the floor of the tower in 2009 during building works and is thought to date from the early medieval period being taken from its original purpose for use as building materials during one of the major remodeling events.
 It may date back to the original Saxon minster and have been used as a water holder for 300-400 years before burial beneath the tower floor for the next 600 or so and then brought out into the light of day again to spend the last ten years here.

-The base of an old broken cross stands in the churchyard near the tower.
-The first record is from 1491 when it was referred to as "stub cross" so it was presumably already broken at that time.
+Near the tower - stands the base of an old broken cross.
+The first record of this is from 1491 when it was referred to as "stub cross" so it was presumably already broken at that time.
 It is referred to in other writings as the "Saxon Cross" and the triangular flutings at the corners are characteristic of Saxon decoration so it may date from Saxon times as does the church.
 It is thought to have originally stood at the junction of Adams and London Lane, a place also previously called Stubcross.
-Later being incorporated into the wall around the church until it was removed when the wall was rebuilt in 1896.
+Some time later it was incorporated into the wall around the church until it was removed when the wall was rebuilt in 1896.
 The rest of the cross is said to be in the fabric of the tower.
 How it came to be broken is unknown.

-The base is of a different kind of stone to the cross and it has been suggested that this pre-dates the stone cross above it (if the same age, you would expect them to be the of the same stone) possibly going back to the time of the Romans or even earlier in the Iron Age.
+The base is of Barnack stone, a different kind to the cross itself, it has been suggested that this pre-dates the cross (if the same age, you would expect them to be the of the same stone) possibly going back to the time of the Romans or even earlier in the Iron Age.

 Such doors in the north walls of churches were sometimes known as the "Devil's Door" and were traditionally left open during baptism to let out evil spirits that may have been in a child.
-During the middle ages and before, the north face of a church was thought to belong to the devil and "heathens", sometimes such a door was included as a way of allowing continuing worship by pre-christians if the church was built on a site still considered sacred.
-They were often blocked up or removed during the reformation in the early 1500's.
+During the Middle Ages and earlier, the north face of a church was thought to belong to the devil and "heathens", sometimes such a door was included as a way of allowing continuing worship by pre-christians if the church was built on a site still considered sacred.
+Such doors were often blocked up or removed during the reformation in the early 1500's.

-Pieces of stained glass set into a window in the north aisle, these are remnants salvaged from what was probably a full stained glass window destroyed either during the 1500's starting with the dissolution of the monastries by Henry the VIII from 1536 and with further damage in the reign of Edward VI (1547-1553) or possibly at the time of Oliver Cromwell in the 1640's.
+A window in the north aisle - the small pieces of stained glass are remnants salvaged from what were probably full stained glass windows destroyed either during the 1500's with the dissolution of the monastries by Henry the VIII from 1536 and with further damage in the reign of Edward VI (1547-1553) or possibly at the time of Oliver Cromwell in the 1640's.
+They would likely have been kept safe somewhere until it was permissable again to include them in the window.

-Buttresses to the chancel at the north-east corner of the church.
+The north-east corner of the chancel - buttresses to the walls.
 Unusually these are doubled up with one at 45 degrees and one next to it at 90 degrees.
 The angled one coming off the corner was added around 1500, with the other added around 1520 after a settlement, they were added to help support the walls along with other buttresses around the church, also around 1500.

-A sundial on a buttress at the end of the southern aisle.
+A sundial on a buttress at the eastern end of the southern aisle.
 The aisle was built in the late 1400's, with the buttresses being added about 1500.
-More specifically this is a "Mass Dial", a scratch sundial placed on the south wall of a church as an event marker for church services rather than an actual time piece.
-Due to the long lost gnomon (the bit that casts the shadow which would have been placed in the hole) being horizontal it would not have recorded the same time through the year as the sun moved across the seasons.
+More specifically this is a "Mass Dial", a scratch sundial placed on the south wall of a church as an event marker for daily church services rather than an actual time piece.
+Due to the long lost gnomon (the bit that casts the shadow which would have been placed in the hole) being horizontal it would not have recorded the same time through the year as the sun moved across the seasons, but the time proportionally through the day.

 The outer wall of the southern aisle.
-The church is made largely of locally found stones from the fields in the absence of any good local building stone, held together with lime mortar.
+The church is made largely of locally found stones from the fields in the absence of any good local building stone, they are held together with lime mortar.
 This kind of construction was slow and stones are found in similar groups probably according to what turned up at the time from some particular source.
-Of particular interest are the larger dressed stones that occur higher up the wall that may come from derelict stone buildings in the area brought by river-borne medieval building reclamation merchants and may date from Roman times.
+Of particular interest are the larger dressed stones that occur higher up the wall that may come from derelict stone buildings in the area probably brought by river-borne medieval building reclamation merchants, the stones original use may have been in Roman times.

 A string-course of masonry (horizontal line) can be seen about half way up the clerestory windows, this is a later addition and signifies the previous higher position of the aisle roof where it met the exterior of the nave.
 A modification formerly present but then returned to the original position which re-exposed the full height of the windows.
 The roof at the higher position of this string course can be seen in a very early photograph of the church, so the roof position of the aisle has been back to the original since about 1880.
-This feature is absent on the north side of the church.
+This feature of a raised and then loweed aisle roof is absent on the north side of the church.

 The war memorial in the church grounds.
 It was erected to commemorate the 11 names of the fallen from Great Paxton in the First World War, later 3 names were added from the Second World War.
 More about the memorial